Rest Assured

 Initial Prototype

 Next, we started sketching the "look & feel" and caught ourselves wondering: Every dog looks different, but what do they have in common when sleeping?
+With the intention of provoking a sense of “personal, heart-warming, minimalistic, calming, and reassuring,” we chose a design of a sleeping dog hidden under a blanket, with only the nose exposed.

 Sketches of ambient notification device's form factor